microsoft/Kusto-Query-Language/doc/functions/user-defined-functions.md

 ## Invoking a user-defined function

-A user-defined function that takes no arguments can be invoked either by its name or by its name and an empty argument list in parentheses.
+A user-defined function that takes no arguments and can be invoked either by its name, or by its name and an empty argument list in parentheses.

 Examples: